BridgingBigData/BridgingBigData.github.io/pages/bbd2017agenda.md

 - Speaker: [Fernando Moreu Alonso](https://bridgingbigdata.github.io/pages/bio.html#fernando-moreu), Department of Civil Engineering at the University of New Mexico (UNM) at Albuquerque, NM.
 Cross-appointed in the Department of Electrical and Computer Engineering.

 **Talk 2**
-- Title: Coming soon...
+- Title: **Robotic Inspection for Infrastructure Facilities and Nuclear Sites**
-- Abstract: Coming soon...
+- Abstract:
+> In this talk, the set of perception, planning and control methods that aim to enable comprehensive, systematic and repeatable robotic inspection of infrastructure facilities and nuclear sites are presented.
+Either with or without any prior model of the environment, possibly in GPS-denied or even visually-degraded conditions, the proposed methods enable robust autonomy for small aerial robotics.
+Beyond the algorithmic contributions, a set of field experiments will be presented alongside associated open source code and datasets.

-- Speaker: [Kostas Alexis](http://www.kostasalexis.com), Computer Science & Engineering Department, University of Nevada, Reno
+- Speaker: [Kostas Alexis](https://bridgingbigdata.github.io/pages/bio.html#kostas-alexis), Computer Science & Engineering Department, University of Nevada, Reno.

 ### Closing
 4:00 – 4:30 p.m.
 - Title: **Breakout Reports  and Closure: Event Summary, Support Statements, Next Steps**
-- Moderator:
+- Moderators: Dan Linzell, Robin Gandhi, Deepak Khazanchi, Brian Ricks